Vegan Jamaican Easter Spice Bun (with yeast)

 Spice buns can be stored for up to 5 days.
 Be sure to wrap tightly in foil or plastic wrap.

 As with most bread products, it may become drier as the days go by.
-A quick reheat in the microwave can make it moist again but it would have to be eaten immediately.
+A quick reheat in the microwave can make it moist again, but it would have to be eaten immediately.

-Vegan Jamaican Easter Bun (with yeast)
+Jamaican Easter Bun Recipe with Yeast

 Equipment